asdfmi/agent-flow/docs/system_overview.rst

 Responsibilities
 ^^^^^^^^^^^^^^^^
 - Launch and manage the lifecycle of Playwright browsers
-- Validate workflow JSON and execute steps sequentially
+- Validate workflow JSON, materialise the node/edge graph, and execute nodes sequentially
+- Evaluate outbound edge conditions to choose the next node (or terminate the run)
 - Send step events and screenshots back to the portal

 Technology Stack